Staples in $6.9 billion sale to private equity firm Sycamore

-Sycamore Partners said on Wednesday it would acquire U.S. office supplies chain Staples Inc (SPLS.O) for $6.9 billion, a rare bet by a private equity firm this year in the U.S. retail sector, which has been roiled by the popularity of internet shopping.
+(Reuters) - Sycamore Partners said on Wednesday it would acquire U.S. office supplies chain Staples Inc (SPLS.O) for $6.9 billion, a rare bet by a private equity firm this year in the U.S. retail sector, which has been roiled by the popularity of internet shopping.

-Buyout firms have largely refrained from attempting leveraged buyouts of U.S. retailers in the last two years, amid a wave of bankruptcies in the sector that have included Sports Authority, Rue21, Gymboree and BCBG Max Azria LLC.
+Buyout firms largely have refrained from attempting leveraged buyouts of U.S. retailers in the past two years, amid a wave of bankruptcies in the sector that have included Sports Authority, Rue21, Gymboree and BCBG Max Azria LLC.

-Sycamore's deal for Staples however, which Reuters was first to report would come this week, illustrates that some buyout firms are distinguishing between mall-based fashion retailers, which are vulnerable to changing consumer tastes, from retailers with a niche and rich cash flow, such as Staples.
+Sycamore's deal for Staples, however, which Reuters was first to report would come this week, illustrates that some buyout firms are distinguishing between mall-based fashion retailers, which are vulnerable to changing consumer tastes, from retailers with a niche and rich cash flow, such as Staples.

 The acquisition also shows that Sycamore, whose buyout fund is dedicated to retail deals, is willing to take on the risk of falling store sales at Staples because of the potential it sees in Staples' delivery unit, which supplies businesses directly.

 Sycamore said it would pay $10.25 per share in cash for Staples.
 The shares ended trading at $9.93 on Wednesday after Reuters reported the exact deal price.
 Staples said the deal was expected to close by December.
-Sycamore will retain Shira Goodman as Staples CEO.
+Shira Goodman will remain as Staples CEO.

+Sycamore will be organizing Staples along three lines: its stronger delivery business, its weaker retail business and its business in Canada, two sources familiar with the deal said.
+This structure will give Sycamore the option to shed Staples' retail business in the future, one of the sources said.

 Framingham, Massachusetts-based Staples, which made its name selling paper, pens and other supplies, has 1,255 stores in the United States and 304 in Canada.
 It previously tried to merge with rival retailer Office Depot Inc (ODP.O) but the deal was thwarted by a U.S. federal judge on antitrust grounds last year.